-The independent body that advises the German government now recommends vaccination for pregnant women from the second trimester of pregnancy, and for breastfeeding women with two doses of an mRNA vaccine, the Robert Koch Institute (RKI) announced on Friday.
+The independent body that advises the German government now recommends vaccination for pregnant women from the second trimester of pregnancy, and for breastfeeding women with two doses of an mRNA vaccine.

 Up until this point, Germany’s vaccines commission has been reluctant to issue an outright recommendation for Covid vaccination for this group, citing insufficient evidence.

 However, Stiko has previously said that cases where pregnant women have been vaccinated by accident – for example, because they do not know they are expecting – are “not a cause for termination of pregnancy”.